Data protection privacy notice

 We will only keep your information for as long as necessary.
 The retention period is either dictated by law or by our discretion.
 Once your data is no longer needed it will be securely and confidentially destroyed.

-You have certain rights under the Data Protection Act 2018 and the EU General Data Protection Regulations 2016 (GDPR), these are:
+You have certain rights under the Data Protection Act 2018 and the UK General Data Protection Regulations 2021, these are:

 - The right to be informed via Privacy Notices such as this.

 - The right of access to any personal information the council holds about yourself.
-To request a copy of this information you must make a subject access request in writing, either via our online form:
+To request a copy of this information you must make a subject access request in writing, using our online form:

 or send a letter to:

 Essex CM15 8AY

 To make sure we can deal with your request as efficiently as possible, you will need to include your current name and address, proof of identity (a copy of your driving licence, passport or two different utility bills that show your name and address), as much detail as possible regarding your request so that we can identify any information we may hold about you.
 This may include your previous name and address, date of birth and what council service you were involved with.

 - Brentwood Borough Council does not charge for making a subject access request.
 You are entitled to receive a copy of your personal data within one month of our receipt of your subject access request.